mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 In this step, it is indicated the location of your new project and you have to choose its Template:

-* **Git Provider** : this field represents the provider id used by your chosen tenant.
+* **Git Provider** : this field represents the provider id used by your chosen company.

-* **Git repo path** (*required*, field not editable): this is the path, calculated from project name and tenant, where the configuration will be saved on GitLab.
+* **Git repo path** (*required*, field not editable): this is the path, calculated from project name and company, where the configuration will be saved on GitLab.
 It specifies the location of your project on GitLab.

 * **Visibility** (*required*, field not editable): the visibility states the status of your project once it will be saved in Gitlab.
 If it is `internal`, all the internal users of the Gitlab instance could see the project.
 If it is `private`, only who has access to the repository can see the project.